 - Enhance the resiliency and Sustainability of infrastructures, communities and economies

 We invite others to nominate additional topics important to their businesses and then help us to prioritize our efforts going forward.

 We will be pursuing our objectives by a plan selected from several elements which may include: topical focus groups, virtual roundtables, articles and blog posts, book reviews, recorded interviews, industry surveys, conference presentations, webinars, and cooperation with other organizations and alliances.
 This plan will be developed in collaboration with members using small discussion groups.
 Follow our progress or better yet join us by sending an email to firstname.lastname@example.org.

 Announcements & Updates

 Check back soon as we announce our activities in 2022, or register HERE to receive our news updates.

 Invitation to Participate & Collaborate

-To participate in our PLM and Sustainability group, we invite you to first join the PLM Green Global Alliance LinkedIn Group at https://www.linkedin.com/groups/12304531/ then contact one of our moderators.
+To participate in our PLM and Sustainability group, we invite you to first join the PLM Green Global Alliance LinkedIn Group at https://www.linkedin.com/groups/12304531/ then contact our moderator Jos Voskuil.

 References & Resources

-Coming soon to this page will be a curated list of featured white papers, blog posts, presentations, case studies, webinars, survey results, and recorded interviews on the role of PLM-enabling technologies in addressing sustainability.
-We invite you to send us examples you have come across in your own work, company, or industry.to email@example.com.
+Here we have started creating a curated list of featured white papers, blog posts, presentations, case studies, webinars, and recorded interviews on the role of PLM-enabling technologies in addressing sustainability.
+We invite you to send us examples you have come across in your own work, company, industry, or country.to email@example.com.